Skills & Tech

-What does being a Software Engineer mean to me?
-It’s more than just a programmer.
-It’s one who does more than just write software: they work with the users, develop the specifications, test and deploy the application, and debug issues in other people’s code.
-They understand at a higher level why others choose which language to use, which algorithms to fix problems, and how to maintain efficiency.
+Being a Software Engineer means to me more than just a programmer or developer.
+It is the engineer who works with users, develops the specifications, defines architecture, tests and deploys the application, and debugs issues in other people’s code.
+It is the engineer who understands at a higher level why others choose which language and technology to use, which algorithms to fix problems, and how to maintain efficient systems that stand the test of time.

 • On my first summer job, I taught myself ANSI-C to write data readers.